This is the seventh chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 “Who’s Paul Graham?”

 “The Jesus of startups.
 Look him up sometime.
 He’s an investor who also writes really good essays.
 A true thought leader.”
 Oliver handed my Harvard box back to me.
 “I want to do what he does, one day.”

 I wrinkled my nose.
 “A thought leader sounds like an influencer, only with words instead of pictures and business bros instead of vapid white girls.”

 I gave him a pointed look.

-“Okay, maybe I am.
-We both are.”
-Oliver brushed back a stray hair that had escaped from his bun.
+“Okay, fine.”
+Oliver rolled his eyes and brushed back a stray hair that had escaped from his bun.
 “Anyway, your talk about fancy balls reminded me of something.
 My birthday is coming up.”

 “Really?
 So is mine.”
 It was mid-November.
-“I turn nineteen on December fifth.”
+“I turn eighteen on December fifth.”

 “Really?”
 Oliver’s face flushed again, but this time he looked excited, not angry.
-“I turn twenty on December third.”
+“I turn nineteen on December third.”

 “Are you thinking …”

 I swear that it was creepy sometimes, how similar we were.